MWNUK in the Media

 Were two Muslim women in east London run over because they were wearing hijabs?

-Baroness Shaista Gohir, CEO of Muslim Women’s Network UK, was quoted on how Islamophobia particularly impacts women: “....there’s this perception amongst the public, which is a narrative that’s reinforced by politicians...that Muslim women are oppressed and forced to cover up.
+MWNUK CEO Baroness Shaista Gohir, was quoted Islamophobia: “....there’s this perception amongst the public, which is a narrative that’s reinforced by politicians...that Muslim women are oppressed and forced to cover up.
 It's become acceptable to say very negative things about Muslims, even if you’re a public figure....When it comes to Islamophobia, there is a tolerance to it...."

 View more